rabbitholegg/quest-protocol/README.md

 ---
 ## Documentation

-For more information on entire all docs of the Quest Protocol, see the documentation [here](./docs/).
+For more information on all docs related to the Quest Protocol, see the documentation directory [here](./docs/).

 - [Overview](./docs/overview.md)
 - [Quest Claim](./docs/quest-claim.md)